 - Dual Enrollment: Students may opt to take Geometry and Algebra 2 at the same time during 9th grade.
 (This option is best for students who truly enjoy mathematics as it will take away the opportunity for an elective class during freshman year.
 This decision can be made during 8th grade)

-- Grade Skipping: Review our Grade Skipping page for more information.
-(This option requires testing in 6th grade or earlier.
+- Grade Skipping: Review our page on Alternate Placement for more information.
+Grade skipping should be evaluated during 6th grade or earlier.
 Skipping Algebra is never advised

-District 65 and 202 are committed to maintain access to all to the highest levels of mathematics.
+District 65 and 202 are committed to maintaining open and varied access to the highest levels of mathematics.
 All students who are able to perform well in class and who have the desire to take on the most difficult high school math taught in the country are encouraged to explore the options above.
 We are proud that our system works to support student joy and strong emotional health as they engage in rigorous math as opposed to supporting a testing system that is often strife with emotional angst and harmful to children.

 If your child is interested in taking Calculus BC Junior year and you are looking for more information regarding the best option to do so, please contact either District 65 STEM Director David Wartowski (firstname.lastname@example.org) or ETHS Math Department Chair Dale Leibforth (email@example.com).